novoalab/Nano3P_Seq/README.md

-### 2. Filtering mapped reads based on annotations and assigning reads to gene biotype
+## 2.Optional filtering steps
-At this step, using the annotation, we aim to remove the reads coming from degraded RNAs
+Filtering mapped reads based on annotations and assigning reads to gene biotype At this step, using the annotation, we aim to remove the reads coming from degraded RNAs

-#### 2.1.
+### 2.1.
 Convert the BAM into BED
 ```bash
 # File needed:
 ## BAM mapped to genome and rRNAs and sorted